Registered Agent: What Is It & How To Get One

 The pros of hiring a registered agent service include:

-- Private: RA services are a great option if you work from home or have other reasons for not making your contact information public.
+- Privacy: RA services are a great option if you work from home or have other reasons for not making your contact information public.
 Having a registered agent to receive service of legal process documents can also eliminate the risk of embarrassing interactions, like getting served a summons in front of potential clients.

-- Flexible: A registered agent service can allow you to operate a business in a state where you do not have a physical address during normal business hours.
+- Flexibility: A registered agent service can allow you to operate a business in a state where you do not have a physical address during normal business hours.
 This flexibility is helpful for businesses that are primarily online or that travel around, like a food truck.

 Cons of Registered Agent Services